-- 1. Let Dr. Rusert and your IA know that you can't come to campus today and why.
-Being timely with this is important and part of acting professionally. - 2.
+- 1. Let Dr. Rusert and your IA know that you can't come to campus today and why. - 2.
 Get in touch with your group mates to get any information you missed that you will need to complete your lab notebook entry.
 The easiest way to do this is to create a zoom with your group, during the actual lab session if you are able.
 We have computers available in the lab, and we usually spend the first and last portion of class discussing the pre-lab or interpreting results. - 3.
-Make sure your regular notebook entry for the lab is complete by the due date using data generated by your partner.

-- 4. Add a section to your lab notebook entry for that day, called 'Attendance Make-up.'
+Make sure your regular notebook entry for the lab is complete by the due date (extensions may be granted by Dr. Rusert depending on the circumstance). - 4.
+Add a section to your lab notebook entry for that day, called 'Attendance Make-up.'
 In this section, you should include the following.
-Make sure this is complete by noon on Saturday for Tues/Wed labs and by the start of the following lab for Thur/Fri labs. - 1.
+Make sure this is complete before the start of the next lab. - 1.
 In ~200 words (about 6-7 sentences), explain what we did in lab today and why we did it, as if you were explaining it to a friend or relative who didn't study biology (avoid scientific jargon and make it accessible).
 This is not a repeat of the goals and purpose we typically ask for! - 2.
-Find one scientific journal article (hint: use google scholar or Pubmed) that relates to what we did in lab today, or uses the technique we used in lab, and write a brief paragraph about it, again as if you were explaining it to a friend or relative who didn't study biology.
+Find one scientific journal article (hint: use google scholar) that relates to what we did in lab today, or uses the technique we used in lab, and write a brief paragraph about it, again as if you were explaining it to a friend or relative who didn't study biology.
 Include the full article citation.
 Choose one figure from the paper and put it in your entry.
 Be prepared to have a 5 minute conversation with me the next time you come to lab about what the paper was about and what can be claimed based on the results in the figure.